PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 As mentioned, PostHog can be self-hosted by our users.
 However, getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](/blog/improving-posthog-deployments).

-Some features released in PostHog 1.34.0 which affect performance for self-hosted users are:
+Some features coming in PostHog 1.34.0 (releasing on Thursday) which affect performance for self-hosted users are:

 - Ability to use an [external ClickHouse provider](/docs/self-host/configure/using-altinity-cloud).
 We’ve [partnered with Altinity to help support larger installations](/marketplace/altinity).
 - Support for ClickHouse sharding and replication [in our helm chart](/docs/self-host/runbook/clickhouse/sharding-and-replication).
 This allows leveraging more machines for faster queries.